Hamilton prepares to dive into the water. Photo courtesy Jack Hamilton.

 Divers like Jack face significant pressure.
 During one of his last dives for Advanced Open Water, his nose started gushing blood due to underwater pressure.
 As his mask started turning red, he had to flood it with sea water to see clearly again.
 By staying calm throughout, he was able to successfully manage the frightening situation with ease.

 Not all diving is that stressful, however.
 Hamilton finds breathing through a regulator to be relaxing, especially when combined with the floating sensation of being underwater.
 “It’s kinda like being in outer space but you get to see fish” he said.
+If you’re interested in this activity, where should you go diving?
+There are many places in the world that divers express should not be missed.

 In the Pacific Northwest, several factors are important to keep in mind when planning out a dive.
 The water here is frigid – in the Puget Sound, a wetsuit is a must – and for more advanced operations, Hamilton prefers a drysuit.